scorsi/lang-prototype/README.md

 Project for prototyping Yaul language.

-The language is actually ~ 100 LOC.
+The language is actually ~ 250 LOC.

-To run the language simply run `./yaul.rb test.yaul`.
+To run the language simply run `make && ./yaul.rb test.yaul`.